Pulhapanzak Waterfalls in Honduras are one of the top things to see in this often-overlooked Central American country.

 From San Pedro Sula, take a bus from the main terminal heading towards Lake Yojoa (Los Naranjos) and get off at San Buenaventura.

 If you’re staying in Los Naranjos or Penas Blancas near Lake Yojoa, you need to take the chicken bus towards San Pedro Sula for the waterfalls.
 When you get on, simply ask for ‘Las Cascadas’ if – like me – pronouncing Pulhapanzak is too tricky for you.

 The buses operate with a somewhat regular schedule of at least every half hour or so.
-But, since they’re chicken buses there is not really any way of knowing what this schedule is!
+But, since they’re chicken buses there isn’t really any way of knowing what this schedule is!

 The bus will drop you off at the main junction of San Buenaventura town (by Pollo Rico’s).
-From here, follow signs for Pulhapanzak waterfalls uphill slightly and out of town.
+From here, follow signs for Pulha uphill slightly and out of town.
 The walk is around 1 km and takes about 15 minutes.

 For your return journey, simply head back to the main road and wait on the opposite side to where you were dropped off.
 Unlike in Los Naranjos, more than one bus passes this way, so make sure it’s the one to Las Vegas.

 - Stay at D&D Brewery on the edge of the jungle and try their many different beers brewed onsite.

 - Go kayaking or stand-up paddleboarding on Lake Yojoa.
 However, the waves and current are stronger than you might expect!